DidheemosePS/DidheemosePS/README.md

 ###

+<h3 align="left">👩‍💻  About Me</h3>

+###

-<p align="left">👩‍💻  About Me<br><br>Recent BCA graduate and aspiring Front-End Web Developer with a focus on React JS.
+<p align="left">Recent BCA graduate and aspiring Front-End Web Developer with a focus on React JS.
 Equipped with strong problem-solving skills, time management, and a passion for continuous learning.
 Actively seeking an entry-level position in web development with a reputable organization to contribute my skills and creativity.
 Proudly developed 'PlantIn,' a captivating college project leveraging the power of React JS.
 Open to new challenges and eager to make a positive impact in the world of web development.</p>

 ###